Xelvanta/Anndromeda-RoyaleAPI/LEGAL_DISCLAIMER.md

 ## Legal Disclaimer

 This project is **independently developed** and has **no official connection** with Traderie or any of its affiliates.
-If you are affiliated with Traderie and wish to discuss the inclusion of their content or make a request for removal, feel free to contact the creator.
+If you are affiliated with Traderie and wish to discuss the inclusion of their content or make a request for removal, please contact Xelvanta Group at Xelvanta@proton.me.

 ### **No Official Endorsement**